-- DRAB1501 Overhead network assets less than 33kV (wires and poles) - DRAB1502 Underground network assets less than 33kV (cables) - DRAB1503 Distribution substations including transformers - DRAB1504 Overhead network assets 33kV and above (wires and towers / poles etc.) - DRAB1505 Underground network assets 33kV and above (cables, ducts etc.) - DRAB1506 Zone substations and transformers - DRAB1507 Meters - DRAB1508 "Other" assets with long lives - DRAB1509 "Other" assets with short lives
+- DRAB1501 Overhead network assets less than 33kV (wires and poles) - DRAB1502 Underground network assets less than 33kV (cables) - DRAB1503 Distribution substations including transformers - DRAB1504 Overhead network assets 33kV and above (wires and towers / poles etc.) - DRAB1505 Underground network assets 33kV and above (cables, ducts etc.) - DRAB1506 Zone substations and transformers - DRAB1507 Meters

+- DRAB1508 "Other" assets with long lives - DRAB1509 "Other" assets with short lives

-These variables are a part of worksheet 3.3 - Assets (RAB) and have all been calculated using the AER Asset Life Roll Forward Model (RFM).
+These variables are a part of worksheet 3.3 - Assets (RAB) and have all been calculated using the AER Asset Lives Roll Forward Model Version 2 issued in December 2016 (referred to as RFM in this document).